-• Patient engagement:

-- Providing consistent education, that is easy to understand, that helps link emotions and non-traditional symptoms (i.e., difficulty making decisions) to the concept of mental health. - Normalizing the seeking of mental health support for patients by using positive mental health language, and related resources is a strategy to increase patient comfort with discussing mental health issues. - o Involving family members to support patients with getting help with mental health concerns.
+- Patient engagement: - Providing consistent education that is easy to understand and that helps link emotions and nontraditional symptoms (i.e., difficulty making decisions) to the concept of mental health. - Normalizing the seeking of mental health support for patients by using positive mental health language and related resources is a strategy to increase patient comfort with discussing mental health issues. - o Involving family members to support the patient in getting help. - Provider-related interventions:

-• Provider-related interventions:

-- Exploring the use of evolving telehealth technology to provide mental health services. - Expanding the concept of "mental health provider" because many patients seek mental health support or treatment outside of the traditional office setting, such as through their faith community or from a community elder. - o Involving the primary care physician for additional assessment, treatment, referrals, and any needed prior authorizations.
+- o Exploring the use of evolving telehealth technology to provide mental health services. - Expanding the concept of "mental health provider," because many patients seek mental health support or treatment outside of the traditional office setting, such as through their faith community or from a community elder. - o Involving the primary care physician for additional assessment, treatment, and referrals.

-Chart DD: Percent of Patients, Within the Subset of Patients Identified as Having Depression, Who Have Received Treatment by a Mental Health Professional May 2023-April 2024
+Chart DD: Percent of Patients, Within the Subset of Patients Identified as Having Depression Who Have Received Treatment by a Mental Health Professional May 2023-April 2024